An introduction to franking credits

 Why do we have franking credits in Australia?

-When you receive a fully franked dividend, you get a credit for the 30% tax the company has already paid on the dividend.
-This credit can reduce the amount you have to pay on the dividend income by bringing it in line with your personal tax rate.
-If your personal tax rate is less than 30%, you can claim back some of the tax as a refund.
+When you receive a fully franked dividend, you get a credit for the 30% company tax already paid.
+This credit can reduce the tax you have to pay on your dividend income by bringing it in line with your personal tax rate.
+You can claim a tax refund if your personal tax rate is less than 30%.

 For example, let's say a company earns a profit before tax of $1 per share.
-The company will pay 30 cents per share in tax to the government and send investors a cash dividend of 70 cents per share, plus a credit for the 30 cents of tax that has been paid to the government.
+The company tax rate is 30 cents, so it will pay 30 cents per share in tax to the government and send investors a cash dividend of 70 cents per share, plus a credit for the 30 cents of tax paid to the government.

-For the investor then, it is as if the dividend has been paid out of pre-tax profit and is then taxed at their marginal tax rate.
+For the investor, it is as if the dividend has been paid out of pre-tax profits and is then taxed at their marginal tax rate.

 Why are franking credits popular with retirees?

-After years of working, saving, and investing, retirees often have a nice nest of assets to spend at their leisure.
-However, without full time work, their actual taxable income in any given year can be relatively low.
-This is where owning a portfolio of income-generating, fully-franked dividends can be a big bonus.
+After years of working, saving, and investing, retirees in their pension phase often have a nice nest egg of assets to their names.
+However, their taxable income in any given year can be relatively low without full-time work.
+This is where a retirement portfolio of income-generating, fully franked dividends can be a big bonus.

-What is the difference between fully-franked and partially franked dividends?
+What's the difference between fully and partially franked dividends?

-A fully-franked dividend means that the company's entire profit, from which dividends are paid, has been subject to corporate tax in Australia, so each dividend can include the maximum franking credit available.
+A fully franked dividend means the company's entire profit, from which dividends are paid, has been subject to corporate tax in Australia, so each dividend can include the maximum franking credits available.

-Sometimes though, you'll notice that a dividend comes only partly franked, or even unfranked.
+Sometimes, you'll notice that a dividend comes only partly franked or even unfranked.
 This happens when a company hasn't paid tax on the full amount being distributed to shareholders.
-A partially franked dividend might come '50% franked' which means the company has paid tax on 50% of the profit being distributed as dividends.
-Fully-franked dividends offer the highest 'grossed up' value to investors.